astralfrontier/chaosfrontier-org-wiki/games/flip-a-card/quickstart-examples.md

 ## Forks
 Things that aren't Forks:

-* "Make a Perception check"
+* "Make a Perception check, if you fail, you don't notice"

+Things that are Forks:

+* "Let's just roll to see what happens" (as long as you have some possible outcomes in mind)

 ### Forks and Dice
 "I want to pick the lock on the door".
 People come up with some outcomes, worst to best: